Advanced & Defensive Driving Courses Edinburgh

 For all our bespoke driving courses in Edinburgh, we provide training on a range of roads and different areas, which can include:

 Motorway training – Edinburgh is served by the M8 from Glasgow, and the M9 and the M90 travel further north towards Aberdeen and Inverness.
-Motorway driving has a set of challenges, unlike rural or urban roads and with the higher speeds, more lanes and large numbers of vehicles, motorways can be very stressful for some drivers.
+Motorway driving presents a set of unique challenges, unlike rural or urban roads.
+With higher speeds, more lanes, and large numbers of vehicles, motorways can be very stressful for some drivers.
 Learning to drive motorways confidently is essential if you intend to travel on them.
-Understanding advanced driver techniques can help with planning and observations while driving.
-Often drivers worry about being boxed in by high-sided lorries and feeling pressured to drive faster than they feel comfortable with by drivers behind.
-Knowing that you are in control and staying confident with your actions is vital for motorway driving, and this can prevent stressful journeys and possible collisions.
+Understanding advanced driver techniques can enhance planning and observation skills while navigating these busy roads.

-Rural Roads – Edinburgh is surrounded by some of the most beautiful countryside, and rugged coasts in Scotland and the rural roads that serve them can be hazardous if a driver is unfamiliar with rural driving.
-As Scotland is primarily rural, there are more drivers at risk than most of the UK, and with the winter weather always causing more issues, it is vital that drivers are confident with the regulations of rural driving.
-Rural environments will always have less lighting and warning signs than more major roads, but being able to read the road with good forward observations, keeping a steady speed, and holding back on winding roads when necessary, can be the skills that are lifesaving.
+Rural Roads – Edinburgh is surrounded by some of Scotland’s most beautiful countryside and rugged coasts, and the rural roads that serve them can be hazardous for drivers unfamiliar with rural driving.
+As Scotland is primarily rural, there are more drivers at risk than in most of the UK.
+Rural environments often have less lighting and fewer warning signs than major roads, but being able to read the road with good forward observation, maintaining a safe speed, and being defensive when necessary can be lifesaving.
 The A70 from Carnwath into Edinburgh is strewn with accident sites, very similar to the B6355 towards the coast.
 Unfortunately, as with many rural accidents, the new drivers often come to the most harm.

-Urban Training – Edinburgh is a city that is busy year-round, being the capital of Scotland and its thriving tourist industry, and many visitors to Edinburgh will be driving.
+Urban Training – Edinburgh is a city that is busy year-round.
+It is the capital of Scotland and has a thriving tourist industry, and many visitors to Edinburgh will be driving.
 It is essential to understand your route, especially if you are unfamiliar with the area, but having a calm and composed driving style can be very beneficial.
-Learning a few urban driving skills, such as timely indications and anticipating the actions of other road users, such as pedestrians, cyclists, and public transport lanes, is beneficial.
-The Edinburgh bypass is full of multi-lane traffic light junctions and urban roundabouts leading into the city.
-Many accidents may have been avoided with better observations and more patience, as rush hour traffic can often bring out the worst frustrations in drivers.
+Learning urban driving skills, such as making timely indications and anticipating the actions of other road users, including pedestrians, cyclists, and public transport, is beneficial.
+The Edinburgh Bypass is full of multi-lane traffic light junctions and urban roundabouts leading into the city.

 Online Quote:

-If you are researching advanced driving course providers, please contact us for a quote based on the number of drivers you wish to train and to learn more about how we can help you with your advanced driving course program – a member of our team will be delighted to help.
-You can contact us using the form at the top right of this page or email or call us.
+If you are researching advanced driving course providers, please contact us for a quote based on the number of drivers you wish to train and to learn more about how we can assist you with your advanced driving course program.
+A member of our team will be delighted to help.
+You can contact us using the form at the top right of this page, by email, or by calling us.